 Report your hours

 Keeping our neighborhood safe includes work from us all.
 The work we perform is tracked, logged and monitored by the Firewise team and helps the community keep its certification.
 (FLRC's latest Firewise USA renewal application can be found here.)
-If you have performed work on your property or in a common area of our HOA, report those hours to Kathy Cardona by sending her an email or just give her a call 503-755-2245 or 503-791-3341.
+If you have performed work on your property or in a common area of our HOA, report those hours to the Firewise Committee by sending them an email or just give Kathy a call 503-755-2245 or 503-791-3341.